whadafunk/routerology/docker/thoughts.md

+# Docker thoughts and best practices

-# A couple of thoughts and lessons I learned from using docker
+## A couple of thoughts and lessons I learned from using docker

 - You might want to have peristency either for the config or the data of the app inside the container
 - For data persistency you would usualy use a volume.
 Something like *docker run -v ./www_data:/var/www/html*